 A few years ago we still wrote here that accommodation in Tajikistan was not a good deal.
 A lot has changed since then.
 Decent mid-range options have cropped up in Dushanbe and Khorog, as well as a bevy of hostels.

 In the countryside, homestays are basic.
-Backpackers might scoff at paying 10$ for a basic bed and an outdoor toilet, but Tajikistan is an expensive country and, believe us, no one is milking you: these people really do need the money to survive.
+Backpackers might scoff at paying 15$ for a basic bed and an outdoor toilet, but Tajikistan is an expensive country and, believe us, no one is milking you.

 For general tips on toilets, hospitality, breakfast and a selection of top places to stay on the Silk Road, see the overview page.

 For an overview of accommodation in Dushanbe, see our Dushanbe accommodation guide.

 Western-style toilets are generally hard to find in Tajikistan outside of hotels and the nicer homestays.
 Keep it in mind if you have knee problems.

 Locals inviting you in and tarof